The 3 Biggest Benefits of a Daily Routine for Seniors

 And when they’re so dependent, not knowing when or if their needs will be met is another source of stress.

-A predictable routine reduces stress and anxiety because seniors know exactly what will be happening, who will be helping them, how the activity will be done, and when it will occur.
+A predictable routine reduces stress and anxiety because seniors know exactly what will happen, who will be helping them, how the activity will be conducted, and when it will take place.

 Over time, these routine actions will become part of their body memory.
 They won’t have to consciously think or worry about what’s coming next.